anaguilarar/GeneticAnalysis/README.md

             CREATE_INDEX=True RGPU=unit1

 ```
 The next step was to create a sequence dictionary for the reference genome.
-This is done by 1) specifying the directory containing the gatk tool and 2) decompressing the gs file and 3) indexing our reference genome using the CreateSequenceDictionary function 4) creating index.
+This is done by 1) specifying the directory containing the gatk tool 2) decompressing the gs file 3) indexing our reference genome using the CreateSequenceDictionary function 4) creating index.

 ```bash
 #Decompress the gs file